kessler/license-report/README.md

 |opt|optionalDependencies|
 |peer|peerDependencies|

-#### explicit package.json:
+### Explicit package.json:
+To define the package.json to inspect, use the 'package' option.
 ```
 license-report --package=/path/to/package.json
 ```

-#### customize a field's label:
+### Customize a field's label:
-Used as column headers in table / csv / html output.
+The configurable labels are used as column headers in table / csv / html output.
 For html output the labels of all fields in the output must be unique.
 ```
 license-report --department.label=division
 ```

-#### customize a fields default value:
+### Customize a fields default value:
-Only applicable for the fields in the list later in this document (look for "Fields with data set in the configuration of license-report")
+Only applicable for the fields in the list later in this document and for "custom" fields (look for "Fields with data set in the configuration of license-report")
 ```
 license-report --department.value=ninjaSquad
 ```

-#### use another registry:
+### Use another registry:
+To define the registry, the remote data for packages are fetched from, use the 'registry' option.
 ```
 license-report --registry=https://myregistry.com/
 ```

-#### registry with authorization:
+### Registry with authorization:
 To use a npm registry that requires authorization, the option `npmTokenEnvVar` must contain the name of an environment variable that contains the required npm authorization token (the default name is 'NPM_TOKEN').
 An example:
 ```
 # if the name of the environment variable containing the bearer token for npm authorization is 'NPM_TOKEN'